So you have Passport program funding. Welcome!

 • groceries, food, and restaurant meals

-Please note: This is not a complete list of expenses that are not covered.
-For a full list of what is and is not covered under the Passport program, please see the guidelines.
+Please note: This is not a complete list of what's not covered.
+For more information about how your Passport funding can be used, please see the guidelines.

 Find your area Passport agency